-For more information about linked users, see "User account types" on page 146.
+For more information about linked users, see "User account types" on page 145.

-The following verifications functionality is enabled or disabled:
+The following verifications functions are enabled or disabled:

-- The verifications-related URLs, the Your documents page at /verifications and the verification details page at /verifications/details. - The verification Alert on the Dashboard page. - Verifications messages in the To-dos pane on the dashboard.
+• The verifications-related URLs, the Your documents page at /verifications and the verification details page at /verifications/details.

+- The verification Alert on the Dashboard page. - Verifications messages in the To-dos pane on the dashboard.

-For more information about environment variables, see the "React environment variable reference" on page 126.
+For more information about environment variables, see the "React environment variable reference" on page 125.

-- 1. Ensure that you have implemented the appropriate file security and validations for document uploads and enabled the Files API so you can upload files to your system. - 2.
-Edit the .env file in the root of your application and set REACT_APP_FEATURE_VERIFICATIONS_ENABLED to true.
+1. Note: Before you enable the files API, ensure that you implement the appropriate file security and validations for document uploads.

+Set the curam.rest.docservice.fileupload.enabled property to enable the files API so you can upload files to your system, see Securing and enabling the Files API.

+2. Edit the .env file in the root of your application and set REACT\APP\FEATURE\VERIFICATIONS\ENABLED to true.
 If you don't define the environment variable, the verifications feature defaults to disabled.